-The Office of Campus Safety provides 24-hour/365 day service and protection to the Coker community with a staff of 10 security officers.
-There are 9 armed officers and 1 unarmed officer.
+The Office of Campus Safety and Security provides 24-hour/365 day service and protection to the Coker community with a contracted staff of 8 full time security officers, a compliment of part time security officers and a Chief of Safety and Security.
+The Office of Campus Safety and Security reports to and is supervised by the Director of Campus Safety and Security, a University employee.
 Security officers are generally assigned to campus patrol operations, the Boathouse, and Kalmia Gardens.

 The campus is patrolled by officers on foot and on golf carts.
 Officers receive emergency and routine calls for service and monitor a network of security cameras and life safety alarm systems.
-Coker University Campus Safety also provides safe student transportation services on campus in unsafe situations.
+Coker University Campus Safety and Security also provides safe student transportation services on campus in unsafe situations.

-The Office of Campus Safety responds to and investigates reported incidents and policy violations.
+The Office of Campus Safety and Security responds to and investigates reported incidents and policy violations.
 Excellent interdepartmental relationships are maintained with the City of Hartsville police, fire and rescue, Darlington County Emergency Services, and federal law enforcement agencies for operational and training support.